 The natural annual wonder has become a popular attraction for visitors, but has been known to cause a number of deaths.

-Tourists injured by tidal bore in China
+Video: Huge tidal bore injures 30 people in China